msfussell/dapr-demos/hardened/README.md

 app2-685fd94f69-5vkwl   2/2     Running   0          40s
 app3-6d57778cbd-mxn2k   2/2     Running   0          40s
 ```
+If there are errors see how to [view the application logs](logging)
 ## Demo

 The Dapr API exposed on the cluster ingress is protected with [token authentication](https://github.com/dapr/docs/tree/master/howto/enable-dapr-api-token-based-authentication#enable-dapr-apis-token-based-authentication).
 Start by exporting that token from the cluster secret to allow for API invocation in this demo.